 Our excess comb sits in the barn and is frozen all winter.

-Older, dark comb seems most attractive.
+Older, darker, brood comb seems most attractive.
 As with foundation, do not fill the trap with comb.
-A partial frame or two should be sufficient.
+One full frame or a couple of partial frames should be sufficient.

 You can purchase a packaged swarm lure for your bait hives.
 However, with one packet per bait hive they are relatively expensive.
+However, packaged lures may last up to 30 days while other scents need to be refreshed every week or so.
 You may want to try these lures, but we opt for a cheaper, effective alternative.

 Lemongrass oil is widely used to mimic Nasonov pheromones released by and attractive to worker bees.
 You can use plain lemongrass oil or a blended product containing lemongrass oil such as Swarm Commander.